Learning into the Future!

 - Minimum annual academic growth rate of one year for students at/above grade level, and more than one year for students below grade level

-- Increased percentage of students meeting standards in core subjects
+- Increased percentage of students achieving mastery in their classes

 - Reduction of the disproportionalities in discipline, suspension and expulsion rates across student-groups